MightyMCoder/InventoryManager-archived/README.md

 # InventoryManager
-InventoryManager is an Admidio plugin for managing Organisation-Inventory basend on [KeyManager](https://github.com/rmbinder/KeyManager)
+InventoryManager is an Admidio plugin for managing building and room keys.